szw/vim-tags/README.md

     touch tags

 and start Vim.
 On first file saving (any file is considered), the tags will be generated.

+The `:TagsGenerate` command has also a `bang` version:

+    :TagsGenerate!

+The `bang` version of the command forces generation for all "tags" files.

 Additionally, you can exclude some directories from the main "tags" file, especially if they contains rarely changed and heavy content, i.e.  third-party libraries.
 Those directories must be